Saturday, September 21, 2024

 This bergy bit is full of rock worn away by the action of the glacier

-The birds hang around waiting for the glacier to carve
+The birds hang around waiting for the glacier to carve and then dive for food

 When the glacier calves the broken piece crashes in to the sea churning up nutrients from the depths.
 The birds loiter about the glacial front waiting for that to happen and then they all swoop in to see what rises to the surface.